Choosing between Creatio and SugarCRM for your CRM often comes down to five questions:

 Data and prospecting: Neither CRM fills this gap alone

 "ZoomInfo gives us the information we need to execute.
-We don't have to spend our time digging.
-It's already there, so we can be three steps ahead."
+We do not have to spend our time digging.
+It is already there, so we can be three steps ahead."
 (Vensure)

 Service and marketing capabilities